go-smart/glot/README.rst

 Quick Installation
 ------------------

-See the documentation for fuller details
+See the documentation for fuller details.
+In summary, installation is as standard:
-.

     python3 setup.py install